edgurgel/riex/README.md

 riak-admin bucket-type activate set_bucket
 ```

-Now one can create a set:
+Now one can create a set (Riex.CRDT.Set):

 ```elixir
 Set.new